georgenecro/UH-TV/README.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at Nick Iliadis.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at georgenecro1@hotmail.com.